niting3c/InfosecAi/Readme.md

-Sure!
-I've updated the model names with clickable links redirecting to their respective HuggingFace model cards.

----

 # AI Packet Classifier

 This project uses HuggingFace's Transformers library to classify packets in pcap files as potentially malicious or benign.
 This is accomplished using Zero-Shot Classification models.